vlyubchich/ForageHypoxia/README.md

 # ForageHypoxia

 ## User memo
-This GitHub repository is for collaborating on the analysis of Chesapeake Bay data, specifically the Maryland SeaGrant project on benthic organisms and hypoxia in the bay.
+This GitHub repository is for collaborating on the analysis of Chesapeake Bay data, specifically the Maryland Sea Grant project on benthic organisms and hypoxia in the bay.
 The repository is set as private (not publicly accessible).

 1. As a collaborator, you have direct access to the repository **vlyubchich/ForageHypoxia**.
 Clone it to your computer to your desired location -- this action will create a folder **ForageHypoxia** with all the files inside.
 2. Normal RStudio workflow: